 5. Get some microfiber towels

 Yup, for sparkling clean windows, you can’t use just any material for cleaning the windows after squeegeeing.
 To avoid streaks and for efficient cleaning of the remaining water and suds, use lint-free materials that are capable of absorbing a large amount of water.
 Microfiber towels are highly recommended.
-A good alternative could be a lint-free cotton rag.
+But a good alternative could be a lint-free cotton rag.

 Newspapers should not be used for cleaning your windows, most probably because the ink on them could leave nasty streaks.
 Now, some might say, a newspaper with no colored ink should work just fine.
 I say, PLAY SAFE.
 Having to wash your windows twice in one day is a horrible prospect.